ibexa/documentation-developer/docs/permissions/permission_overview.md

 You can control access to a custom controller by implementing the `performAccessCheck()` method.

-In the following example the user does not have access to the controller unless they have the `section/view` policy:
+In the following example the user doesn't have access to the controller unless they have the `section/view` policy:

 ``` php
 use Ibexa\Core\MVC\Symfony\Security\Authorization\Attribute;